henghuiding/ReLA/README.md

     OUTPUT_DIR [path_to_weights]
 ```

-Add your configs subsquently to customize options.
+Note: We fine-tuned some hyperparameters for better performance, and the provided checkpoints are trained using the default configuration file with 8 GPUs and a batch size of 48.
+You can also add your own configurations subsequently to the training command for customized options.
 For example:

 ```
 SOLVER.IMS_PER_BATCH 48
 SOLVER.BASE_LR 0.00001
 ```

 For the full list of base configs, see `configs/referring_R50.yaml` and `configs/Base-COCO-InstanceSegmentation.yaml`